This short report outlines the activities undertaken by applicants to the CFHS capacity building fund in 2015.

 Also posted in CFHS updates

-Also posted in CFHS Blog, CFHS updates, Recruiting and working with vulnerable groups
+Also posted in CFHS Blog, CFHS updates, Ideas about developing and running cooking skills courses

 Areas of Work: Cookery skills, Information provision

-Cooking skills blog 10: Finding out if your cooking skills courses are ‘working’: How can you improve your questionnaires?
+Cooking skills blog 12: Finding out if your cooking skills courses are ‘working’: as well as asking participants, who else can you get feedback from?

 Also posted in CFHS Blog, CFHS updates, Finding out if your cooking skills courses are working